linode/docs/docs/guides/platform/api/getting-started-with-the-linode-api/index.md

     -H "Authorization: Bearer $TOKEN" -H "Content-type: application/json" \
     -d '{"type": "g5-standard-2", "region": "us-east", "image": "linode/debian9", "root_pass": "root_password", "label": "prod-1"}'

-This guide will help you get set up to run this example.
-Note that if you run this command, you will create and be [charged for a 2GB Linode](/pricing).
+This guide helps you get set up to run this example.
+Note that if you run this command, you create and are [charged for a 2GB Linode](/pricing).

 ## Get an Access Token